bediger4000/tableaux-in-go/README.md

 a tableau branch, a node has to have a link back to its "parent" in the tableau.
 Only the root node of a tableau's binary tree has a nil value for `Parent`.
 Each node in a tableau keeps a pointer to the node of a parse tree that corresponds to the tableau node itself.
-Subjoining inferences to leaf nodes of a branch uses the principal connective of its pare tree pointer to decide how to subjoin (linearly or bifurcate), and the sign of the subjoined expressions.
+Subjoining inferences to leaf nodes of a branch uses the principal connective of its parse tree pointer to decide how to subjoin (linearly or bifurcate), and the sign of the subjoined expressions.

 Haing the type of `Tnode.Sign` as a Golang boolean is semantically obvious: the signs of expressions